Support Element, cartridge flange

 min. operating pressure 50 bar.

-Cylinder body from steel, burnished.
-Support pin case hardened and ground.
-Internal locking sleeve system Kostyrka.
-Special wiper prevents contamination.
-Support pin with internal thread.
-Home position retracted or extended, depending on function.
+Cylinder body from steel, hardened.
+Support pin with internal thread case hardened and ground.
+Wiper to protect against dirt and cooling water.
 Internal parts from stainless steel.
 Oil supply via oil channel in fixture body.

-For spring advanced types, there is risk of sucking in coolant!
-To avoid this, a breather hose has to be connected to the pneumatic port and moved to a protected area.
 Support pin must be protected against the entry of dirt and splash water by fitting a set screw or plug.
-The support elements must be properly vented!
-The vent port must always be on top.
-Failure to do so can cause destruction of the clamping element by the escaping diesel.
+When placing into operation, ensure that all air is bled from the system.
+Failure to do so can cause destruction of the clamping element by the escaping diesel effect.

 The supporting force should be matched to the clamping force in order to absorb machining forces.